Aspirinsmurf/risky-plays-calculator/README.md

 ### Single player sequence
 An example input could look like this:
 ```
-dodge 4+, sure hands 2+, 2+, 2block(dn,ds,p);
+dodge 4+, sure hands 2+, 2+, 2d block(dn, ds, p);
 ```
-> In this example, one player tries dodging out with the Dodge skill on a 4+, picking up the ball with Sure Hands on a 2+, making a 2+ roll rushing and blitzing with two dice and getting either defender down, defender stumbles or a push.
+> In this example, one player tries dodging out with the Dodge skill on a 4+, picking up the ball with Sure Hands on a 2+, making a 2+ roll rush, blitzing with two dice and getting either defender down, defender stumbles or a push.

 ### Multiple players
 To input actions from multiple players, replace the comma separator with a semicolon for each new player:
 ```
-dodge 4+, sure hands 2+, 2+, 2block(dn,ds,p);
+dodge 4+, sure hands 2+, 2+, 2 block(dn, ds, p);
 dodge 3+, dodge 3+;
 4+, sure feet 2+, sure feet 2+;
 4+, sure feet 2+, sure feet 2+;